"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Ku.
 Pushpalata M. Deshmukh.
 Comparison of self-concept of school children belonging to high & low fitness groups.
-International Journal of Physical Education, Sports and Health.
-2015; 1(3): 61-64.
+Int J Phys Educ Sports Health 2015;1(3):61-64.